CedricLittman/Westminster/README.md

 The choice of actual font was largely left to the legendary designer [Massimo Vignelli](http://www.designculture.it/interview/massimo-vignelli.html#start) who said "In the new computer age, the proliferation of typefaces and type manipulations represents a new level of visual pollution threatening our culture.
 Out of thousands of typefaces, all we need are a few basic ones, and trash the rest."

-He designed the signage for the New York subway and did much other timeless work so I simply used one of his preferred sans serif fonts for headings and one of his preferred serif fonts for the other text which is short anyway so visitors are unlikely to leave having gone that far.
+He designed the signage for the New York subway and did much other timeless work so I simply wanted to use one of his preferred sans serif fonts for headings, namely Futura, and one of his preferred serif fonts, Garamond, for the other text which is short anyway so visitors are unlikely to leave having gone that far.

+Unfortunately these fonts are not available to bew used without a licence so I found fonts that are commonly used as free alternatives for these.
+They were EB Garamond and Jost which are both available on Google fonts.
+The fonts and where they should be used are specified in the CSS file.

 Vignelli also said "The life of a designer is a life of fight: fight against the ugliness" and as there is so much class and beauty in Westminster, fighting ugliness was not difficult.
 Although not mentioned in the site there were 1,968 rough sleepers in Westminster making it the London borough with the highest number of rough sleepers in 2021/22.
 Had this been a real website I would have liked to have added a way for visitors to make a donation to a homeless charity like Crisis as I did a couple of voluntary shifts for them over Christmas.